 It will create memories that will be triggered every December you hang it up.
 The pockets are big enough to stuff small inexpensive or home made toys in them and large enough for regular sized candy canes and other Christmas treats.
-Have fun!

 This allowed for 1" in between pockets and an extra 1" for any miscalculations

 Fold top 2" over and sew to back

 This will allow stick to fit through when finished.

 - Make stencils of Christmas symbols (Dove, Wreath, X-mas Tree, Gingerbread man, Snow man etc..)

 I used cookie cutters for some and traced some from illustrations in kids Christmas story books.